elibenton/personal-website/README.md

 # ⁉️ Issues

+- [ ] **Learning to use state properly with mailchimp add subscriber**

+When using a react popup to ask for email subscribers, use react state to handle all the events

 - [ ] **Gatsby images do not propogate to Mailchimp RSS email campaigns**

 When porting my site to a Mailchip email campaign through RSS, it uses the "blurred out" Gatsby pre-loading image rather than the appropiate, fully-loaded image